Béryl incident: Failed containment

 France, having had to abandon aerial tests and replace them with less-polluting underground tests, opted for underground testing in marine (atoll) or desert zones.
 The Saharan test sites were produced “in galleries”, those having been horizontally excavated in the Tan Afella on the site In Eker.

 This type of “shooting gallery” was dug to end in a spiral shape.
 On the one hand, this shape of tunnel seriously weakened the ground at this point, and on the other hand, it dampened the expulsion of gases, of dust, and of lava produced by the vitrification of the soil.
 According to calculations by engineers, due to these two factors, the gallery went to the point of collapse and sealing.
 It was also closed by a concrete plug.
-Actually, four highly resistant steel doors closed the gallery at different covered levels in order to seal the shaft with polyurethane foam.
-These measures were used to ensure the greatest possible containment of radioactivity, which justified inviting so many “officials” to attend the test.
+Four highly resistant steel doors closed the gallery at different covered levels in order to seal the shaft with polyurethane foam.
+These measures were used to ensure the greatest possible containment of radioactivity, which justified inviting so many high-ranking officials to attend the test.